felucian/Ready-AI-APP-ST304/Lab_Modules/02_Blue_Green_deployments/02_Blue_Green_deployments.md

 In order to switch between the faulty and healthy version we just have to change the _deployment_ property value, replacing green with blue.

-Execute the following commands to proceed:
+Keep the two powershell sessions side by side and execute the following commands to proceed:

 1. Prepare the new $_spec_ and $_specJson_ variables by executing the following two commands: